VLAM3D/vulkanmitts/README.md

 ### Windows

-* Install the VulkanSDK.
+* Install the VulkanSDK
-* Do the manual hack detailed in [How To Update VulkanSDK](HowToUpdateVulkanSDK.md)
+* Edit [cli.ps1](cli.ps1) to set the correct path to the VulkanSDK
 * Install CMake
 * Clone [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs)
-* Install a tool chain like Visual Studio
+* Install a tool chain of Visual Studio 2019 or above
+* Do `git checkout v1.3.246` in the Vulkan-Docs repository (replace version with the one you downloaded)
+* Run `cli.ps1` to get a powershell prompt with the correct environment
+* Start visual studio code from this prompt `code .`

 Do something like this: